There’s a lot of jargon involved in describing different sorts of counselling and therapy.

 I focus with clients on their relationships with others; be it spouses, parents, children, friends or colleagues and help them to change what’s not working for them.

 Clients also find it helpful to look at their attachments, be it to those people, relationships, food, alcohol or drugs and to change patterns that they don’t like.
+I help people to think about and move towards change in their lives, using my training in Motivational Interviewing.

 I have helped clients through all sorts of challenges but have particular experience with depression, anxiety and the following: